 Memory foam is made from a material called viscoelastic and was originally designed by NASA to use as cushioning in aircraft seats.
 It’s used in the medical sector and has now filtered down to consumer products – perhaps most commonly mattresses, but you'll also find it in many of today's best pillows.
 A typical all-foam bed contains a memory foam comfort system combined with a high-density polyfoam support core.

 The contouring effect makes these mattresses particularly suited to side and back sleepers, as they help to keep the spine aligned and relieve pressure at the shoulders, hips and back.

-Memory foam also absorbs motion, preventing movement from spreading across the mattress, making them excellent for co-sharers.
+Memory foam also absorbs motion, preventing movement from spreading across the mattress, making them excellent for those who share a bed and don't want to be disturbed by their partner wriggling around.
 Lastly, the material is naturally hypoallergenic, so allergy sufferers usually turn to them.

 Are memory foam mattresses hot to sleep on?